-The new consultation is expected to be published later this month, and will ask whether the 2006 ISDA Definitions should be amended to include fallbacks that would take apply to all covered derivatives following the permanent cessation of an interbank offered rate (IBOR) or a 'non-representative' pre-cessation event, whichever occurs first.
+The new consultation asks whether the 2006 ISDA Definitions should be amended to include fallbacks that would apply to all covered derivatives following the permanent cessation of an interbank offered rate (IBOR) or a 'non-representative' pre-cessation event, whichever occurs first.
 Under this scenario, a single protocol would also be launched to allow participants to include both pre-cessation and permanent cessation fallbacks within their legacy derivatives trades.